-Instead, it has been shown over and over again that it actually reduces the chances.
+Instead, it has been shown over and over again that it reduces the chances.

-That being said, there are still a number of conditions that you should be aware of that can affect this breed.
+That being said, there are still many conditions that you should be aware of that can affect this breed.

 Before you go ahead and purchase your puppy, do ask to see the documentation that shows the parents have been tested and cleared for a number of these issues.

-In the case of the Beagle Shepherd, the main causes for concern are as follows:
+In the case of the Beagle Shepherd, the main causes of concern are as follows:

 - Hip Dysplasia